Polynomiality of surface braid and mapping class group representations: Module structure

 Recall from Definition~\ref{defn:Sdoubleprime} the notion of the \emph{dual surface} of a punctured surface, which we will apply to the surfaces depicted in Figure~\ref{fig:models}.
 In cases (a) and (b), the blow-up $\overline{S}$ is obtained from the punctured surface $S \smallsetminus A$ by blowing up each (interior) puncture in $A$ to a new boundary component and the dual surface $\check{S}$ is given by removing the original boundary component $\partial S$ from $\overline{S}$ but keeping the $\lvert A \rvert$ new boundary components.
 In cases (c) and (d), the blow-up $\overline{S}$ simply replaces the single boundary puncture $A$ in $\partial S$ with a closed interval and the dual surface $\check{S}$ is the union of the interior of $S$ with this closed interval in the boundary of $\overline{S}$.
+We may also take the dual of the graph $\Gamma$:

+\begin{notation} We denote by $\check{\Gamma}$ the embedded dual graph of $\Gamma$ as illustrated in Figure~\ref{fig:models-dual}.
+(For the purposes of this description of $\check{\Gamma}$, each collection of parallel green arcs in Figure~\ref{fig:models-dual} labelled by $w_i$ is to be considered as a single edge; the collections of parallel arcs will become relevant only later in \S\ref{ss:dual-bases}, for Definition~\ref{def:dual-basis-elements}.)
+Precisely, $\check{\Gamma}$ is an embedded disjoint union of edges, with one edge $e'$ for each edge $e$ of $\Gamma$, intersecting $e$ transversely exactly once and disjoint from the other edges of $\Gamma$, and with its endpoints on the boundary of $S$. \end{notation}